-President and Chief Executive Officer, Cox Enterprises
+Chairman and Chief Executive Officer

-The great-grandson of three-term Ohio Governor James M. Cox, who founded the company in 1898, Taylor serves as chairman of Cox Enterprises’ board of directors and has held numerous positions within the company.
-Taylor previously served as chief operating officer of Cox Enterprises, where he had oversight of the company’s three subsidiaries, as well as its long-term growth and investment plans.
-He also served as senior vice president of field operations for Cox Communications, the company’s broadband and cable division.
-As executive vice president of Cox Media Group, he oversaw its largest television, radio, newspaper and digital properties, and led the creation of the company’s first cross-platform newsroom.
+The great-grandson of three-term Ohio Governor James M. Cox, who founded the company in 1898, Taylor serves as chairman of Cox Enterprises’ board of directors and has held numerous positions since joining Cox in 2000.
+As chief operating officer of Cox Enterprises, he oversaw its long-term strategic growth and investment plans.
+Before this, he served as senior vice president of field operations for Cox Communications, overseeing all field operations for Cox’s 6.5 million customers, and executive vice president of Cox Media Group, where he oversaw television, radio, newspaper and digital properties, and led the creation of the company’s first cross-platform newsroom.
 Taylor began his career as a reporter for the Grand Junction Daily Sentinel in Colorado and is passionate about First Amendment rights.